Roslyn Harbor, New York: Politics

 In the 2024 U.S. presidential election, the majority of Roslyn Harbor voters voted for Donald J. Trump (R).

 Education

 School districts

 Roslyn Harbor is served by both the Roslyn Union Free School District and the North Shore Central School District.
-Students who reside in Roslyn Harbor and attend public schools go to one of these districts depending on where they live in the village.

 Library districts

-Roslyn Harbor is served by Roslyn's library district and by the Gold Coast Library District.
-The boundaries of the library districts correspond with the school district boundaries; Roslyn's library district (the Bryant Library) serves the part of Roslyn Harbor in the Roslyn Union Free School District and the Gold Coast Library District serves the part of Roslyn Harbor in the North Shore Central School District.
+Roslyn Harbor is served by Roslyn's library district (served by the Bryant Library in Roslyn) and by the Gold Coast Library District (served by the Gold Coast Public Library in Glen Head).
+The boundaries of these two districts correspond with those of the school districts; Roslyn's library district serves the portions of Roslyn Harbor in the Roslyn School District, while the Gold Coast Library District serves those portions within the North Shore School District.